 Australian Shepherd temperament

 Australian shepherds belong to the herding group.

 Are Australian Shepherds affectionate?

-This is a very affectionate and devoted breed.
-But there is a downside
+This is a very loving and devoted breed.

 Are Australian Shepherds aggressive?

 The Australian shepherd can be a bit aloof.